NeverI/BDDStyle/README.md

        - nested 'describe' and 'before/afterEach'
        - async blocks inside 'it'-s
        - should.be.eql(this, this)
-       - easy extendable and modular reporting system
+       - extendable and modular reporting system

 Some code more then any other word (especially my english) TestMain.hx